 Foundation Farm was named to reflect its mission to become a blue-print for a sustainable, small-scale, organic farm.

-Our deepest hope is to educate and inspire others through the farm school starting in 2007, and other outreach programs.
-We look forward to becoming a part of a local small-farm network offering fresh food, inspiration and education to its surrounding communities, including families, chefs, institutions (schools, hospitals, social clubs..), community leaders, and all others committed to a higher quality of life.
+Our deepest hope is to educate and inspire others through the farm school, and other outreach programs.
+We enjoy being a part of a local small-farm network offering fresh food, inspiration and education to its surrounding communities, including families, chefs, institutions (schools, hospitals, social clubs..), community leaders, and all others committed to a higher quality of life.

 Foundation Farm is to generate enough income to satisfy its owners and workforce and to fund its continuation.
 Profits and related wages will need to validate farming as a long term career option.